Remembering Leza McVey

 Leza contributed greatly to the then blossoming modern idea that pottery was not limited to traditional forms created on the wheel.
 She blended her talents and interests, sculpture and weaving, into her asymmetrical ceramic vessels, creating unorthodox forms at the same time that Peter Voulkos was revolutionizing clay art.

 Sadly, she had a life-long degenerative eye disease that forced her to stop potting in the late 1960s.
 She began to rely solely on weaving as an outlet for her creativity.
 Although she had saved a small collection of her own pots in her studio, she was reluctant to sell them.
 They were her “babies”, the physical reminders of her most productive years.
-During my last visit with Bill, after Leza’s death, he consented to let me buy this example (lot XXX) off her studio shelf; he remembered that I had admired it often.
+During my last visit with Bill, after Leza’s death, he consented to let me buy a work off her studio shelf; he remembered that I had admired it often.

 A few years after Bill’s death I teamed up with Martin Eidelberg and my generous client Phil Aarons (who recently gifted his large collection of American Studio ceramics to the Boston Museum) to produce a catalogue celebrating the life and work of Leza McVey.

 Mark McDonald has always been at the epicenter of the world that is mid-century design, to a large extent, it is a world he created.
 For over forty years, Mark has pioneered whole fields of collecting, providing the scholarship and creating the market for mid-century furniture, studio jewelry, ceramics and Italian glass.